nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

     }
     ```

-2. Nel client la classe `WcfCommunicationClient` creata nell'[esempio](service-fabric-reliable-services-communication-wcf.md) precedente rimane invariata. È però necessario eseguire l'override del metodo `CreateClientAsync` di `WcfCommunicationClientFactory`:
+2. In the client, the `WcfCommunicationClient` class that was created in the previous [example](service-fabric-reliable-services-communication-wcf.md) remains unchanged.
+But you need to override the `CreateClientAsync` method of `WcfCommunicationClientFactory`:

     ```csharp
     public class SecureWcfCommunicationClientFactory<TServiceContract> : WcfCommunicationClientFactory<TServiceContract> where TServiceContract : class